-The course develops a working performance and design vocabulary and involves acting, voice, movement, design, relaxation techniques, play making and other skills of the theatre.
+The course develops a working performance and design vocabulary and involves acting, voice, movement, design and play making.
 Students are expected to accomplish a high degree of expertise in their chosen craft areas and to contribute with cooperation and creativity to group workshops and performances.

-Semester 1:

-Comedy and popular culture, Surrealism and magic Realism: Each area is studied by acting workshops, analytical discussion, assignments, essays, media and advertising, and culminates in a live costumed and rehearsed group performance or film to demonstrate the period and style.
+Semester 1: Realism, Surrealism and Magic Realism: Each area is studied by acting workshops, analytical discussion, assignments, essays and culminates in a live costumed and rehearsed group performance or film to demonstrate the period and style.

-Semester 2:

-Presentational and representational drama: Students are taught to take notes from primary and secondary sources.
+Semester 2: Presentational and Representational drama: Students are taught to take notes from primary and secondary sources.
 Each class presents a play to a live audience through film or live theatre.